 16. And the officials did not know where I had gone, or what I was doing, for I had not yet told the Jews, or the priests, or the nobles, or the officials, or the rest who would do the work.

 ¶17.
 Then I said to them, “You see the distress that we are in, that Jerusalem is desolate, and its gates have been burned with fire.
-Come, and let us build the wall of Jerusalem, that we will no longer be a reproach.”
+Come, and let us build the wall of Jerusalem, that we no longer be a reproach.”

-20. And I returned a message to them, and I said to them, “The God of heaven, He will make us successful, and we, His servants, will rise up and build the wall, and you have no portion, or righteousness, or memorial in Jerusalem.”
+20. And I returned a message to them, and I said to them, “The God of heaven, He will make us successful, and we, His servants, will rise up and rebuild the wall, and you have no portion, or righteousness, or memorial in Jerusalem.”

 Nehemiah 3